cheqd/node-docs/docs/setup-and-configure/README.md

 #### RPC port

-The RPC port is intended to be used by client applications to interact with the node.

-During node configuration for cheqd testnet, the RPC port is needed to transfer the initial balance of `cheq` tokens required for staking.

-Beyond this stage, it is up to a node operator whether they want this port to be exposed to the public internet.
+The RPC port is intended to be used by client applications as well as the cheqd-node CLI.
+Your RPC port **must** be active and available on localhost to be able to use the CLI.
+It is up to a node operator whether they want to expose the RPC port to public internet.

 The [RPC endpoints for a node](https://docs.tendermint.com/master/rpc/) provide REST, JSONRPC over HTTP, and JSONRPC over WebSockets.
 These API endpoints can provide useful information for node operators, such as healthchecks, network information, validator information etc.